Merriam-Webster defines ‘key bump’ after Cawthorn’s drug and orgy claims

 “In the interview, he claims he watched people do cocaine.
 Then when he comes in he tells me, he says he thinks he saw maybe a staffer in a parking garage from 100 yards away,” McCarthy said.

 On Wednesday, neither “key” nor “bump” was named the dictionary’s word of the day.
-After all, the dictionary wrote that the phrase “has not yet demonstrated wide currency of use.”
+After all, the dictionary wrote, the phrase “has not yet demonstrated wide currency of use.”

 Instead, the honors went to a more established word.